-All of the tools that Data 8 uses are open source, and available for the community to use (either as broader community-run projects, or as Berkeley projects).
-The Data 8 textbook is free to use at [https://inferentialthinking.com].
-If you’d like to modify the textbook’s content for your own course, please shoot us an email!
+All of the tools that Data 8 uses are available for the community to use (either as broader community-run projects, or as Berkeley projects).
+Many of them are open source (see Types of content in Data 8 for more information).
+The course material can be accessed at the following online resources:

 To explore the guide, select a section to the left!

 There are many kinds of content associated with Data 8, released under two different licenses.
 You can find more complete information at the Data 8 adoption website.
 Here is a quick breakdown:

 The Data 8 textbook is the textbook used by Data 8, with material that complements each topic in the class.
 It is licensed CC-BY-ND-NC, you are welcome to use the textbook at inferentialthinking.com, but you may not modify or distribute it yourself without permission from the textbook authors.

 Private course materials, including exams and answers.
 These are kept private in order to protect the integrity of the Data 8 courses at Berkeley and being run elsewhere.
 If you’d like access to these materials, please fill out this Google form.

 If you are looking for a more technical overview of the infrastructure required to create a data science course at your institution, there is a new guide titled “The Data Science Educator’s Guide to Technical Infrastructure”.